utzhang/Jiaxigu.github.io/_posts/2017-09-04-hilary-clinton-mail.md

 ```
 Super!
 We can see some cool topics like number 2.
 It's easy to identify the topic as Israel-Palestine conflict issues.
 Topic number 8 looks cool as well.

-## Source code
+## Credits

-This work is part of the EPFL Applied Data Analysis Project.
+This work is part of my EPFL Applied Data Analysis Homework.
 The source code is served at [Github](https://github.com/Jiaxigu/ADAhomework/tree/master/03%20-%20Interactive%20Viz).